slevithan/oniguruma-to-es/README.md

 An **[Oniguruma](https://github.com/kkos/oniguruma) to JavaScript regex translator** that runs in the browser and on your server.
 Use it to:

 - Take advantage of Oniguruma's many extended regex features in JavaScript.
-- Run regexes written for Oniguruma from JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.style/) syntax highlighter, etc.).
+- Run regexes written for Oniguruma from JavaScript, such as those used in TextMate grammars (used by VS Code, GitHub, [Shiki](https://shiki.style/), etc.).
 - Share regexes across your Ruby<sup>✳︎</sup> or PHP (`mb_ereg`, etc.) and JavaScript code.
 - Evaluate the validity of Oniguruma regexes and traverse their ASTs.

 Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **~4% of the size** and its regexes often run much faster since they run as native JavaScript.

-However, you might not need any dependency at all if you precompile your regexes.
-Some regexes rely on advanced, subclass-based emulation, in which case the tree-shakable `EmulatedRegExp` constructor is needed (~3 kb minzip).
+> You might be able to avoid any runtime dependency by precompiling your regexes.
+Some regex conversions rely on advanced, subclass-based emulation, in which case the `EmulatedRegExp` class is needed (~3 kb minzip), but the rest of the library can be tree-shaken away.

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
 It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 And it's been battle-tested on tens of thousands of real-world Oniguruma regexes used in TextMate grammars.